solana-labs/solana/docs/src/terminology.md

 The address of the program that owns the account.
 Only the owning program is capable of modifying the account.

+## airdrop

+A way to ask testnet/devnet to put Sol into a wallet for testing purposes.

 ## app

 A front-end application that interacts with a Solana cluster.